geesawra/geesawra.industries/content/posts/mnt-reform.md

 Too bad there aren't many distros supporting the Reform out of the box, and installing UEFI is kind of a one-way street as it requires formatting your disk(s).

-RK3588 booting is weird in by itself as well[^rkboot].
+The RK3588 booting process is weird in by itself as well[^rkboot], requiring various bits of proprietary blobs and binaries to create a bootable image.

 [^rkboot]: I have notes on how Rockchip devices boot, I may publish them sooner or later.